remy/remysharp.com/public/drafts/on-the-react-bandwagon.md

 ## 😟 Overcoming trade-offs

 There's a handful of trade-offs that I've personally noticed or I bump into regularly.
-The first, and will affect ever author using a library or framework to some level of degree: _abstraction_.
+The first, that will affect every author using a library or framework to some level of degree: _abstraction_.

 ### Abstractions everywhere